-Rich Anderson: “Cyclops”, followed closely by “Toil is Stupid”.
+Rachel Anderson: “Cyclops”, followed closely by “Toil is Stupid”.

-Rich, when you say your favorite band folks haven’t heard of is the Numbers Band, do you include the post-Jerry stuff, too?
+Rachel, when you say your favorite band folks haven’t heard of is the Numbers Band, do you include the post-Jerry stuff, too?

-Rich Anderson: Absolutely.
+Rachel Anderson: Absolutely.
 Jerry’s involvement was very limited, AFAICT.
 You can find more Numbers Band info at their official site.

 Have you heard any of the Numbers Band stuff where Jerry had the bass turned way, way up?

-Rich Anderson: Since Jerry played for ’em before they even recorded a record, I’d say not.
+Rachel Anderson: Since Jerry played for ’em before they even recorded a record, I’d say not.

 I mainly was meaning about bootlegs from that era and all; not sure if much of that stuff was ever recorded.

-Rich Anderson: I don’t even know of any bootlegs of the Numbers, period.
+Rachel Anderson: I don’t even know of any bootlegs of the Numbers, period.
 It’d be cool to hear them with Jerry, especially if it’s the show where he slipped on the ape mask.

 Since you’ve both seen DEVO live, are there any songs in particular you’d love to see them add to the setlist?